PeterRobots/fix_netgear_missing_shares/README.md

 - My working share folder is `Documents`
 - If you SSH in as `root` as I have, exclude the `sudo` commands above
 	- `root` is not necessary and you can ssh in as an user with admin privileges

+**Make sure to reboot after changing the shares.**

+I hope this helped anyone else stuck for how to fix.